Shea Rose: Music career

-Rose has been described by former Boston Globe music critic Steve Morse as “that rare artist who can bridge diverse styles such as soul, funk, rock, rap and jazz -- and bring her unique stamp to each.”
-She has been labeled the “artist most likely to make an impact on the national stage” by the Boston Globe.
-In addition to her independent releases, Rose is a featured songwriter and performer on two Grammy award-winning jazz albums, “The Mosaic Project” (2011) and Money Jungle: Provocative in Blue (2012), both produced by legendary drummer Terri Lyne Carrington and featuring an all-star cast of musicians including Esperanza Spalding, Patrice Rushen, and the incomparable Herbie Hancock.
-Rose received a SESAC National Performance Activity Award for her collaboration on “The Mosaic Project”.
+Rose has been described by former Boston Globe music critic Steve Morse as "that rare artist who can bridge diverse styles such as soul, funk, rock, rap and jazz – and bring her unique stamp to each."
+She has been labeled the "artist most likely to make an impact on the national stage" by the Boston Globe.
+In addition to her independent releases, Rose is a featured songwriter and performer on two Grammy award-winning jazz albums, The Mosaic Project (2011) and Money Jungle: Provocative in Blue (2012), both produced by drummer Terri Lyne Carrington and featuring a cast of musicians including Esperanza Spalding, Patrice Rushen, and Herbie Hancock.
+Rose received a SESAC National Performance Activity Award for her collaboration on "The Mosaic Project".

 Rose has shared the stage with Gladys Knight, Macy Gray, Nneka, Alice Smith, and Talib Kweli, and she has performed internationally in Bucharest, Romania, Athens, Greece, Naples, Italy, St. Michaels, Barbados, Santiago/Havana, Cuba and Kingston, Jamaica.

-Rose graduated from Berklee College of Music in 2011 and has received numerous awards and honors since, including multiple Boston Music Awards and a scholarship from the Songwriters Hall of Fame for “excellence in songwriting.”
+Rose graduated from Berklee College of Music in 2011 and has received numerous awards and honors since, including multiple Boston Music Awards and a scholarship from the Songwriters Hall of Fame for "excellence in songwriting."

 D.T.M.A.
 (Dance This Mess Around) - 2017

 In 2017, Rose released the D.T.M.A.
 (Dance This Mess Around) EP.
 Rose recorded and produced the album independently with funding from a Kickstarter before being offered a contract by Virgin Records, and before turning it down.
 The album, which was released one track at a time with accompanying artwork and behind-the-scenes interviews, follows Rose's personal and creative evolution during this journey.
 The songs describe a struggle with the conformity that often accompanies mainstream success and a desire for freedom and self-expression.
-She’s Got Her Ticket describes Rose's transition “from the tough star with her eyes on success, to a stripped-down confident woman who has found herself.”
+She's Got Her Ticket describes Rose's transition "from the tough star with her eyes on success, to a stripped-down confident woman who has found herself."

 The accompanying D.T.M.A. interviews reveal the process as art, displaying not only the final, polished work, but the challenges and effort that went into making it.
 Both beautiful and painful at times, the process and Rose's personal experiences while creating this project became as important as the album itself and are now inseparable from the music.